dashxhq/dashx-js/examples/react-native/readme.md

 ## Usage

-- Install dependencies
+- Install dependencies using `yarn`

 ```sh
 yarn install
 ```

-- Run an android device from the `AVD Manager`.
+- Run an android device from the `AVD Manager`

-- Start `adb daemon` and make sure it finds your device, using
+- Start `adb daemon` and make sure it finds your device, using:

 ```sh
 adb devices
 ```

-- Start Android application
+- Start Android application.

 ```
 yarn android
 ```

-In case of any issues please check, official [setup docs](https://reactnative.dev/docs/environment-setup).
+In case of any issues please check the official [setup docs](https://reactnative.dev/docs/environment-setup).